Two methods are in use;

 Photo Courtesy: Karen M. Kiser

-- Positive: Pink colored rink after addition of appropriate reagent
+- Positive: Pink colored rink after the addition of an appropriate reagent

-- Negative: No color change even after the addition of appropriate reagent. e.g. Klebsiella pneumoniae
+- Negative: No color change even after the addition of an appropriate reagent. e.g. Klebsiella pneumoniae

 - Saturate a piece of filter paper with the 1% paradimethylaminocinnamaldehyde reagent.